choose GitHub Copilot

 aivo models -k openrouter

-# search by name
+# filter by name

-aivo models -s minimax
+aivo models -s free

 # force refresh the cached list